Last update Aug. 22, 2019

-Moreover, their low oral bioavailability (due to negligible oral absorption) hinders the passage to infant plasma from ingested breastmilk (Reece 2017).
+In addition, its low oral bioavailability (due to minimal oral absorption) impedes transfer from breastmilk to infant plasma (Reece 2017).

-According to the manufacturer, there is no risk to the infant due to the small quantity excreted in breast milk (Pfizer 2018, AEMPS 2014).
+According to the manufacturer, there is no risk for the infant due to the small amounts excreted in breastmilk (Pfizer 2018, AEMPS 2014).

-The onset of breastfeeding was earlier and with more frequent feedings in vaginal delivery than after cesarean and and with epidural anesthesia that with general anesthesia (Kutlucan 2014, Sener 2003).
+The onset of breastfeeding was earlier and with more frequent feeds in vaginal delivery than after caesarean section and with epidural anesthesia than with general anesthesia (Kutlucan 2014, Sener 2003).

-Regarding the epidural, general anesthesia was associated with less frequent breastfeeding and exclusive breastfeeding at 6 weeks (Orbach 2018) and at 6 months (Karasu 2018).
+Regarding the epidural, general anesthesia was associated less frequently with breastfeeding and exclusive breastfeeding at 6 weeks (Orbach 2018) and at 6 months (Karasu 2018).

-Prolactin levels decrease less with epidural anesthesia during labor (Jouppila 1980).
+Prolactin levels decrease less with epidural anesthesia during childbirth (Jouppila 1980).

-Postoperative pain control with epidural bupivacaine continued for 3 days after caesarean section improved breast milk production and infant weight gain (Hirose 1996), but the opposite occurred when buprenorphine was associated (Hirose 1997).
+Postoperative pain control with continous epidural bupivacaine continues for 3 days after caesarean section improved breastmilk production and infant weight gain (Hirose 1996), but the opposite occurred when buprenorphine was associated (Hirose 1997).

-The use of local anesthetics and regional anesthesia (spinal, epidural, or peripheral block) decreases the need for opioids and other analgesics that may interfere with breastfeeding (Reece 2017).
+The use of local anesthetics and regional anesthesia (spinal, epidural or peripheral block) decreases the need for opioids and other analgesics which can interfere with breastfeeding (Reece 2017).

-The manufacturer (Pfizer 2018, AEMPS 2014) and several medical societies, experts and expert consensus, consider the use of this medication safe or probably safe during breastfeeding (Reece 2017, Cobb 2015, Lee 1993).
+The manufacturer (Pfizer 2018, AEMPS 2014) and various medical associations and expert consensus consider the use of this medication to be safe during breastfeeding (Reece 2017, Cobb 2015, Lee 1993).

 List of WHO essential medicines: compatible with breastfeeding (WHO / UNICEF 2002).